sarkenaes/Secure-password-manager/README.md

-# Secure Password Toolkit
+# Secure Password Manager

-Secure Password Toolkit is a small Python/Flask web application that combines a password strength checker with an encrypted password vault.
+Secure Password Manager is a small Python/Flask web application that combines a password strength checker with an encrypted password vault.

 ## Features